York Asia Research Network (YARN)

 YARN Women in Asia Series

-YARN Network Meeting - Wednesday June 20th 2018
+YARN Network Meeting - save the date - probably Wednesday June 5th 2019

 Funding opportunities provided by UKRI and JSPS